Matthew Knight (basketball)

-With the Wildcats, Knight became a four-time All-NBL Team member and a three-time NBL champion (2014, 2016 and 2017).
+Matthew James Knight (born 31 May 1985) is an Australian former professional basketball player.
+He played four years of college basketball in the United States for the Loyola Marymount Lions before debuting in the National Basketball League (NBL) in 2007.
+After two seasons with the West Sydney Razorbacks / Sydney Spirit, he had a season in Hungary before playing eight seasons with the Perth Wildcats and winning three NBL championships.
 Knight endured a long list of injuries during his tenure with the Wildcats, having struggled with calf, shoulder, ankle and toe complaints, as well as suffering a number of concussion-related incidents.
-Three head knocks early on in the 2017–18 season led to Knight announcing his retirement from the NBL on 6 November 2017.
+Three head knocks in 2017 led to Knight announcing his retirement from the NBL midway through the 2017–18 season.